ark13da/LOTR/README.md

 Wireframe can be found from: https://www.figma.com/file/mg1loDP3Z7XjfF6fC60CL3/RingsDB-Wireframe

 ## Dependencies and Setup

 This is a React App that was written with TypeScript and it utilizes Redux for state management.

-The app was created by NPM using ```npx create-react-app <appName> --template redux-typescript```
+The app was created by NPM using `npx create-react-app <appName> --template redux-typescript`

 The sate management utilizes 'react-redux' and 'redux toolkit' libraries.

-Axios was installed for handling fetch requests
+Axios was installed for handling fetch requests.

-For setting up the project in your local machine clone the repository and run ```npm install``` in the respective directory on your terminal.
+For setting up the project in your local machine clone the repository and run `npm install` in the respective directory on your terminal.

 ## App architecture